olooney/oranlooney.com/content/post/genji-ko.md

 centuries back.
-Also, the order of the chapters is mostly consistent across sources (there is some disagreement about the order of the later chapters, and one chapter which survives only as a title or perhaps was intentionally elided as a delicate way to allude to a character's death) so I've put my Genji-mon in chapter order following Waley.
+Also, the order of the chapters is mostly consistent across sources (there is some disagreement about the order of the later chapters, and one chapter which survives only as a title or perhaps was intentionally elided as a delicate way to allude to a certain character's death) so I've put my Genji-mon in chapter order following Waley.
 You can find the full table in
 <a href="#table">Appendix C</a>.